OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 In order to properly clean sensitive information from memory, best practice is to use primitive data types such as byte-arrays (`byte[]`) or char-arrays (`char[]`) for storing the information.
 As described in the _Static Analyzes_ section above, usage of mutable non-primitive data types, such as `StringBuffer`, should be avoided.

-Make sure to overwrite the content of the critical object, once it is no longer needed.
+Make sure to overwrite the content of the critical object once it is no longer needed.
 One simple and very popular way is to overwrite the content with zeroes:

 ```java
 byte[] secret = null;